 There are radio amateurs who operate.
-And there are radio amateurs who build, measure, solder, mill, program, repair – and then document it all properly.
-Karl from Tretram, OE8JHK, clearly belongs to the second category.
+And there are radio amateurs who build, measure, solder, mill, program and repair.
+Karl from Tretram, OE8JHK, does both – and documents his projects properly on top.

 Auf seiner Seite wiki.echtcool.net Karl collects his projects – from a church tower clock to a satellite station, from a chicken coop to an SWR measurement bridge.
 And anyone who clicks through will quickly notice: this isn’t just tinkering, this is done properly.
 With test equipment, datasheets and the necessary respect for physics.